kadirarli/giteSoftWP/README.md

 8. Genre, Country, Year and Actors taxonomies are added to film.

 9. Custom text fields "Ticket Price" and "Release Date" are added by using "Advanced Custom Fields" Plugin.

+10. 3 films are added for testing.